A backward $\lambda$-Lemma for the forward heat flow: Toolbox

-For any $p\in[1,\infty)$ and $k\in\N_0$ the negative Jacobi operator $-A:=-A_x$ on $Z:=W^{k,p}$ with dense domain $W^{k+2,p}$ and given by~(\ref{eq:Jacobi-1}) is sectorial and therefore generates the strongly continuous semigroup $e^{-sA}\in\Ll(Z)$ given by
+For any $q\in[1,\infty)$ and $k\in\N_0$ the negative Jacobi operator $-A:=-A_x$ on $Z:=W^{k,q}$ with dense domain $W^{k+2,q}$ and given by~(\ref{eq:Jacobi-1}) is sectorial and therefore generates the strongly continuous semigroup $e^{-sA}\in\Ll(Z)$ given by

 and by $e^{0A}:=\1_Z$ for $s=0$.
-Here $R$ denotes the resolvent and $\gamma:\R\to\C$ is a suitable path inside the resolvent set $\rho(-A)$.
+Here $R$ denotes the resolvent and $\gamma:\R\to\C\cup\{\infty\}$ is a suitable loop inside the resolvent set $\rho(-A)$.
 Sectoriality of $-A$ is well known, but a proof for the periodic domain $S^1$ is hard to find, unlike for the domain $\R$.
-So we provided the details in~\cite{Joa-LOOPSPACE}.
+So we provide the details in~\cite{Joa-LOOPSPACE}.
 By nondegeneracy of $x$ the operator $-A$ is {\bf hyperbolic}, that is its spectrum and the imaginary axis $i\R$ are disjoint.
-Pick a counter-clockwise oriented closed circle $\gamma^+:S^1\to(0,\infty)\times i\R$ which encloses the positive part $\{-\lambda_k,\ldots,-\lambda_1\}$ of the spectrum of $-A$.
+Pick a counter-clockwise oriented circle $\gamma^+:S^1\to(0,\infty)\times i\R$ which encloses the positive part $\{-\lambda_k,\ldots,-\lambda_1\}$ of the spectrum of $-A$.
 The linear operators

 are elements of $\Ll(Z)$ called {\bf spectral projections}, because $(\pi_\pm)^2=\pi_\pm$.

 We collect key facts of semigroup theory.
 By boundedness of $\pi_\pm$ the images